LibrariesHacked/librarieshacked.github.io/_posts/2021-02-19-dont-be-afraid-of-data.md

 This isn't just cherry-picking quotes, this is all the mentions of library data.
 Existing data is dismissed as superficial, non-genuine in terms of impact, and unrelated to the experience of using a library.

-It is more common to be critical of library data, but normally within a context such as "we shouldn't ONLY look at this".
+It is common to be critical of library data, but normally within a context such as "we shouldn't ONLY look at this".
 Or more defensively, "this doesn't fully represent what we do".
 And that seems reasonable, though is often from using data poorly.

-But the quotes above are actively hostile.
+But the report displays active hostility to library data.
 The comment on data being superficial was the report describing pitfalls they'd need to be careful not to fall down.
 In other words, be careful not to look at footfall, loans or opening hours.

 It can be annoying to see certain data dismissed when it's already significantly underused.
 Not to mention insulting for those who have long campaigned against reductions in opening hours and stock.
 Those things aren't superficial, they relate to: